abinit/abinit/doc/mkdocs-user-guide/abinit.md

        O-GGA.psp8

 In this example:

-\- The main input file is called "ab_in".
+* The main input file is called "ab_in".
-\- The main output will be put into the file called "ab_out".
+* The main output will be put into the file called "ab_out".
-\- The name of input wavefunctions (if any) will be built from the root "abi" (namely abi_WFK, see later).
+* The name of input wavefunctions (if any) will be built from the root "abi" (namely abi_WFK, see later).
-\- The output wavefunctions will be written to abo_WFK.
+* The output wavefunctions will be written to abo_WFK.
 Other output files might be build from this root.
-\- The temporary files will have a name that use the root "tmp". (for example tmp_STATUS).
+* The temporary files will have a name that use the root "tmp". (for example tmp_STATUS).
-\- The pseudopotentials needed for this job are "Si-GGA.psp8" and "O-GGA.psp8".
+* The pseudopotentials needed for this job are "Si-GGA.psp8" and "O-GGA.psp8".

 Other examples are given in the subdirectories of the ~abinit/tests directory.

+!!! important

     The maximal length of names for the main input or output files is presently 132 characters.
 It is 112 characters for the root strings, since they will be supplemented by different character strings.

-_If you follow the tutorial, you should go back to the tutorial window now._

 ### 1.2 Running the code